carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 4. User opens the [PWA] and tries to save some data.
 5. **That data won't be saved correctly**, because there is no user to link the data with, not even an anonymous user, because application needs to call [Firebase] API to create an anonymous user.

-This is not big deal, because it will seldomly affect application user.
-If you want to deal with it anyway, you implement a local persistence layer for this scenario.
+This is not big deal, because it will seldom occur.
+If you want to deal with it anyway, check next section explaining how and why I did deal with this scenario.

 #### How did I deal with this issue with Budget Tracker?
 First of all, this **might not be an issue for your use case**, because it will happen only first time application is loaded.
 I just wanted [Budget Tracker] to be fully offline first, because it brings other benefits.